 And that love will continue in the family today among the reunited siblings.

 “When I first went over there [to Vietnam],” Don says, “I thought, if just by chance I suddenly walk into a situation where I would find my siblings, I would want to know what happened to my parents, and then we would say good bye and I would go my way and they would go their way and that would be it. . . .
 But the most amazing thing is that once I found my siblings, it just was like a magnet.
 We clung to each other, we cry, we laugh, we share memories, experiences. . . .
 Even though, the 50 years.
 I tell you, the relationship is so strong and I’m so grateful that I have six younger siblings that I care for and they love me.”

-Lead image and all other images courtesy of Don and Kaylene Skanchy
+All images courtesy of Don and Kaylene Skanchy.